ant-design/ant-design/components/button/index.en-US.md

 A button means an operation (or a series of operations).
 Clicking a button will trigger corresponding business logic.

+In Ant Design we provide 4 types of button and 4 other properties additionally.

+- Primary button: indicate the main action, one primary button at most in one section.
+- Default button: indicate a series of actions without priority.
+- Dashed button: used for adding action commonly.
+- Link button: used for external links.

+- `danger`: used for actions of risk, like deletion or authorization.
+- `ghost`: used in situations with complex background, home pages usually.
+- `disabled`：when actions is not available.
+- `loading`: add loading spinner in button.

 ## API

 To get a customized button, just set `type`/`shape`/`size`/`loading`/`disabled`.